thiagoagro/machine-learning-models/README.md

-# Automated Machine Learning SaaS Platform
+# Automated Machine Learning Platform

 Welcome to the **Automated Machine Learning SaaS Platform**, an end-to-end ecosystem designed to democratize Machine Learning.
 This project features a robust Python package (`ml_package`) for data processing and model training, accompanied by a sleek, interactive web interface powered by **Streamlit**.